 What happens during the DPRK immigration process?

-For Extreme North East tours and Rason the experience is much more thorough they will go through everything including your laptops which will be taken to a separate building.
+For Extreme North East tours and Rason the experience is much more thorough with customs officials going through everything including your laptops which will be taken to a separate building.
 Before arrival please put all your electronics including USB and SD cards in a separate bag or somewhere easy to locate and declare them in your customs form.
 Often books or publications will not be allowed into the country at these borders.

 What facilities/services do the hotels have?

-In the Deluxe hotels – The Yanggakdo and the Koryo hotel there is a wide range of services including laundry, business services such as copying and faxes, and post.
+Deluxe hotels including the Yanggakdo and Koryo Hotel feature of a wide range of services including laundry, a tailor, business services such as copying and faxes and postal services.
 All hotels provide shampoo, body wash and toothbrushes/toothpaste.
-They also feature numerous entertainment facilities and services such as massage, karaoke, billiards, ping pong and bowling.
+They also feature numerous entertainment facilities and services such as massage, karaoke, billiards, ping-pong and bowling.
 For hotels outside Pyongyang services are a lot less encompassing.
 If you have any enquiries about your hotels, please contact us.

 I have a strict dietary requirement.
 Will this cause any issues during the tour?

-The restaurants we visit caters for all vegetarians, vegans and other unique dietary requirements out there.
+The restaurants we visit cater for vegetarian, vegan or any other dietary requirements.
 We do recommend bringing in some snacks you prefer from home just in case you get the munchies on the road and can’t find anything suitable at the time.

 Do I need to apply for a Chinese visa if I’m only there for a few days just to visit North Korea?

-China now offers a 72 hour transfer visa to most foreigners so you don’t need to purchase a Chinese visa.
+China now offers a 72 hour transfer visa to most travellers so you don’t need to purchase a Chinese visa.
 Please review the following link for more information; China transit visa.
 The requirements are quite rigid so please be sure you meet them and feel free to ask us about it.
-If you are using the train you will need a Chinese visa, transits do not apply to overland entries or exits.
+If you are using the train you will need a double entry Chinese visa, transit visas do not apply to overland entries or exits.

 Can I apply for a Chinese visa in North Korea?

 Yes but there are restrictions.
-We recommend for you to apply for a double entry visa or preparing a 72 hour transfer visa before visiting China and partaking in our tour.
+We strongly recommend you apply for a double entry visa or prepare a 72 hour transfer visa before visiting China and partaking in our tours.